joeloudjinz/DotNetOnionArchitecture/project-details-and-structure.md

 **1. Final Project and Folder Structure**

 This structure physically separates the logical layers of the architecture, ensuring a clean separation of concerns and enforcing the dependency rule.
-Solution folders (`src`, `tests`) are used for high-level organization.

 ```
 └── InzRate.sln